evaafi/sdk/README.md

 # EVAA SDK

-The EVAA SDK is designed to easily integrate with EVAA lending protocol.
+The EVAA SDK is designed to easily integrate with the EVAA lending protocol on TON blockchain.

 ## Documentation